JosePizarro3/NERxiv/docs/explanations/prompt_engineering.md

 ✅ **With context**:
 ```
 You are a Condensed Matter Physics expert.
 Determine whether
 DMFT (Dynamical Mean Field Theory) or its variants (DFT+DMFT, EDMFT)
 were used as a primary computational method in this study.
 ```

-### Principle 3: Handle Edge Cases
+### Principle 3: Handle Edge Cases as Constraints

 Common edge cases in scientific papers: